-In TripAdvisor, users are able to provide a quantitative rating that generates a score, ranking the property on its overall (O'Connor, 2010).
-Therefore, the contribution and innovation to the hospitality industry and literature brought by this paper is the application of data mining to all the quantitative features that can be collected from TripAdvisor, in order to model the score given by the reviewers, based on their experience as TripAdvisor users and the hotel's characteristics, instead of the common text mining applied to the written comments published by users.
+In TripAdvisor, users are able to rank hotel units by providing a quantitative score (O'Connor, 2010).
+While a few recent studies have adopted data mining techniques for discovering the influence of online reviews (e.g., Qazi et al., 2016, modeled the helpfulness of online reviews), none considered using an advanced modeling technique encompassing dimensions such as hotel, user, and review features.
+Therefore, the contribution and innovation to the hospitality industry and literature brought by the present paper is the application of data mining to all the quantitative features that can be collected from TripAdvisor, in order to model the score given by the reviewers, based on their experience as TripAdvisor users and the hotel's characteristics, instead of the common text mining applied to the written comments published by users.